shmily40686/FunChat/README.md

 ## What is Fun Chat?

 Fun Chat is an international chat application with built in translation services.
 This allows users to write in a preferred language and translate to a foreign language.
-This makes it easier than ever to communicate with peopel from different backgrounds and different nationalities.
+This makes it easier than ever to communicate with people from different backgrounds and different nationalities.

 ## Fun Chat Features